-The degree programs offered by the Department of Polytechnic Studies prepare graduates for a variety of career fields in the vast spectrum of today's changing high-tech society.
-The programs of the Department of Polytechnic Studies are recognized as a Missouri Center of Excellence in Advanced Manufacturing Technology; and the Department has programs accredited by the Association of Technology Management & Applied Engineering and the Accreditation Board of Engineering & Technology (Technology Accreditation Commission).
+The degree programs offered by the Department of Polytechnic Studies prepare graduates for a variety of career fields in the vast spectrum of today's changing high-tech job environment.
+The programs of the Department of Polytechnic Studies are recognized as a Missouri Center of Excellence in Advanced Manufacturing Technology.
+The Department has programs accredited by the Association of Technology, Management & Applied Engineering (ATMAE) and the Accreditation Board of Engineering & Technology (ABET).

 Information for students on obtaining internships; a list of recent internships students have completed; information for students and employers regarding job opportunities.